-Welcome back Year 2!
-We are looking forward to starting our thrilling Dungeons and Dragons topic this term, when will be finding out all about castles and traditional tales.
+Welcome back to school Year Two!
+We are looking forward to starting our thrilling Towers and Turrets topic this term and will be finding out all about castles, dragons and electricity.

-As always, ERIC will continue this term every Thursday morning, when parents are encouraged to read in class with their child.
+As always, ERIC will continue this term every Thursday morning, when parents and carers are encouraged to read in class with their child.
 We look forward to seeing you then!

-We will also learn how to use evidence to find out about the past, and begin to empathise with people who work in the emergency services.
-Following on from this, we will be looking at personal health and well-being, specifically keeping ourselves safe and using the emergency services.
+We will learn how to use evidence from different sources (books, tv, internet, real people) to find out about the past, and begin to empathise with people who work in the emergency services.
+Following on from this, we will be looking at personal health and well-being, specifically keeping ourselves safe and using the emergency services to help us do this.
 We will also explore how people prevent sickness and how we care for ourselves.